asreview/asreview/docs/source/extensions/overview_extensions.rst

 * Automatically generate a report on interrater reliability
     - This R Markdown file takes two CSV files from ASReview, one for each independent reviewer of a literature database, and automatically generates a report summarising the degree of agreement between the two raters.
-    - All the material is available on the `corresponding GitHub repository <https://github.com/langtonhugh/asreview_irr>`__
+    - R Markdown document is available on https://github.com/langtonhugh/asreview_irr.

 * xref2csv tool to convert XREF XML files to CSV files required for ASreview
     - The `XREF2CSV-tool <https://github.com/erikvullings/xref2csv>`__ written in NodeJS